Let’s get real, mama (or papa!): being a family sure is beautiful, but it’s also hectic.

 Take 5–10 quiet minutes.
 No phone.
 No to-do list.
 Just breathe and check in with yourself.

-- Reflecting on what went well last week and what you want to feel more of
+- Think about what went well for you last week and how you want to feel more.

-This practice grounds your week in clarity and intention, not chaos.
+This practice leaves your week with clarity and intention, not stress.

 🧺 Weekly Reset Recap Checklist

-📌 Post this on your fridge or inside your planner — it’s your secret weapon against chaos.
+Stick this on your fridge or in your planner — it’s your handy weapon against craziness.

 🌟 Final Thoughts